infinitered/react-native-mlkit/docs/contributing/project-structure-and-management.md

 - **apps/**: Contains the example app(s) demonstrating how to use the modules.
 It's a great place for testing and showcasing real-world usage.
 - **docs/**: Houses the documentation for the modules and contribution guidelines.
-We use Docusaurus for a smooth documentation experience.
 - **modules/**: The core of our monorepo, this directory contains the source code for each module.
 Each module is a separate npm package.
 - **packages/**: Includes internal packages such as configurations for ESLint, TypeScript, and other tooling that